-3.1 Incrementally combining information on users, items and ratings
+3.1.
+Incrementally combining information on users, items and ratings

 The core source of information for the recommendation engines is the stream of activities performed by the users.
 In the classical stream mining scenario, stream instances are observed, processed and forgotten.
-In the context of learning, a stream record is used to adapt the model (here: a model of the ratings) and is then forgotten.
-However, for the recommendation scenario we study, we want to learn and adapt a model of the users, so that the recommender can respond to changes in a user's attitude towards items.
+In the context of learning, a stream record is used to adapt the model and is then forgotten.
+However, for the recommendation scenario we study, we want to learn and adapt a model of the users, so that the recommender can respond to changes in a user's ratings towards items.

-3.1.1 Learning Task on Multiple Streams
+3.1.1.
+Learning task on multiple streams

 In Figure 1(a), we depict users and their ratings for movies by means of three tables.
 Model learning and updating by the recommender's back end will be performed on the table User, which is linked to the table Rating, which is in turn linked to the table Movie.
 The stationary information on users, such as name and gender, is stored in the table User, but learning must also exploit each user's ratings for movies, as well as the properties of the movies themselves, e.g. genre.
 Since ratings arrive at any time, Rating is a stream, the records of which are seen and forgotten.
-In contrast, users and movies are perennial entities: they are stored in the database and retrieved from it to be linked to new information (new ratings).
-Nonetheless, new users and new movies may also arrive at any time, hence User and Movie are also streams - streams of perennial entities [21].
-For perennial entities, we use the terms 'table' and 'stream' interchangeably hereafter, while for a ephemeral records like the ratings we use solely the term 'stream'.
+In contrast, users and movies are perennial entities: perennial entities cannot be forgotten as they may reappear again.
+They are stored in the database when inactive and get retrieved from it when new ratings arrive for them.
+Nonetheless, new users and new movies may also arrive at any time, hence User and Movie are also streams - streams of perennial entities.
+For perennial entities, we use the terms "table" and "stream" interchangeably hereafter, while for a ephemeral records like the ratings we use solely the term "stream".

-The back-end of our method, xStreams\backend, is an adaptive stream mining algorithm that learns a model over the table User - as it is extended with information from the streams Rating and Movie.
-However, the natural join of entities of these entity types is not appropriate for learning: as can be seen in Figure 1(b), this join result contains as many user entities as ratings - user David (a single person) appears as four independent entities.
+The back-end of our method, $xStreams\BackEnd$ , is an adaptive stream mining algorithm that learns a model over the table User - as it is extended with information from the streams Rating and Movie.
+However, the natural join of entities of these entity types is not appropriate for learning: as can be seen in Figure 1(b), this join result contains as many user entities as ratings - user David appears as four independent entities.
 For model learning, we rather need an expansion of table User with the data from the other tables.
-To this purpose, we use the incremental propositionalisation algorithm proposed in [19]: it expands the so-called 'target stream' (here: User) with information from the other streams, and produces one entry per entity of the target, as can be seen in the first two rows of the propositionalised table in Figure1(c).
-When new stream records arrive, the vectors of the entities are updated; in Figure 1(c), we see the entries/vectors of David and Tom for June 2012 and then for July 2012 $^{2}.$
+To this purpose, we use the incremental propositionalisation algorithm proposed in Ref.
+22: it expands the so-called "target stream" (here: User) with information from the other streams, and produces one entry per entity of the target, as can be seen in the first two rows of the propositionalised table in Figure 1(c).
+When new stream records arrive, the vectors of the entities are updated; in Figure 1(c), we see the entries/vectors of David and Tom for June 2012 and then for July 2012.b

-3.1.2 Incremental Propositionalisation for Learning
+3.1.2.
+Incremental propositionalisation for learning